4 Financial resources to explore when planning for Assisted Living

 - Rates associated with long term care insurance are dependent on a variety of factors including: age and health, gender, marital status, amount of coverage, and insurance company.
 Note that prices vary among companies for similar coverage, so it is best to work with a planner who can gather the best rates for the level of coverage that you would like.
 These prices are not guaranteed and may go up after you purchase the policy.

-When looking into how to pay for senior care one of your most valuable assets could be your home.
+When looking into financial resources on how to pay for senior care one of your most valuable assets could be your home.
 Below are four ways to use your home to generate income or finances to pay for senior living.

 a.
 Sell your home– if you are able to sell your home for a good price, money from the sale can be put toward assisted living for years ahead.
 Since you pay for assisted living on a monthly basis most of what you make from selling the house can be turned into an investment.
 Be aware that to qualify for certain benefits you cannot have assets totaling over a designated amount.
 We will talk more about this when we go over benefits available for Veterans.